Oud-West then and now

 Vibe today

 Tranquil Oud-West has long since come out of its residential snooze.
-This cosmopolitan area is full of shops and eateries interspersed between the leafy avenues which border Vondelpark.
-Busy shopping streets like De Clercqstraat and Bilderdijkstraat pump energy into the area lined with a variety of bars, restaurants and boutiques.
+This cosmopolitan area is full of shops and eateries interspersed between the leafy avenues which border Vondelpark, like the Overtoombuurt.
+Busy shopping streets like De Clercqstraat and Bilderdijkstraat funnel energy into an area lined with a host of bars, restaurants and boutiques.

-An increasing number of coffee shops are opening their doors on the bustling Kinkerstraat, and at its intersection with Ten Katemarkt, you’ll come across one of Amsterdam’s coolest developments – De Hallen.
-Having undergone an enchanting renovation, this former tram depot now houses a boutique hotel, cinema, restaurants and a food hall that’s a feast of a treat for culinary connoisseurs.
+An increasing number of coffee shops are opening their doors on the bustling Kinkerstraat, and at its intersection with Ten Katemarkt, you’ll come across one of Amsterdam’s coolest developments: De Hallen.
+Having undergone an enchanting renovation, this former tram depot now houses a boutique hotel, cinema, restaurants, and a food hall that’s a feast for culinary connoisseurs.